-As a rule, ensure the battery Amp reference is 5% higher than what the power combined of the motor can draw.
+As a rule, ensure the battery Amp reference is 5% higher than the power combined of the motor can draw.

-That is, if your motors require 95A rating, the battery should be able to handle 100A.
+That is, if your motors require a 95A rating, the battery should be able to handle 100A.
 Otherwise, you’ll be cruising on a board waiting to get fried.

 Ampere hours (Ah)

 The Ah influences the range of the battery.
-It is the number of amperes (current – which influences speed) that the battery can supply under one (1) hour from a full charge.
+It is the number of amperes (current – which affects speed) that the battery can supply under one (1) hour from a full charge.
 In simple terms, it lets you know just how long it can hold a charge for.

 The watt is a measure of power.
 Thus, the Wh rating tells you how much power the battery can supply under an hour of being fully charged.

 Knowing the Wh gives you an idea of how far the battery pack will power the board.